Getting your first dog is an exciting time.

 7. Belgian Malinois

-Super smart and bred for dangerous work, Belgian Malinois are wonderful dogs to watch.
+Super smart dogs and bred for dangerous work, Belgian Malinois are wonderful dogs to watch.
 They’re beautiful and tenacious, and terrible for most homes.

 These dogs are bred to track down bombs and drugs over dangerous terrain or apprehend suspects for police, so they’re pretty hardcore.
 When not sufficiently exercised and trained, these dogs get very bored and destructive.